IgnatMaldive/micro-allinone2/README.md

 # micro-allinone2

-This project is a microservice that uses a GitHub Action to create dated markdown files.
-The service is triggered by a POST request to the `/trigger` endpoint.
+This project is a microservice that allows for the creation, updating, and deletion of dated markdown files within a GitHub repository, primarily facilitated by a Flask application and GitHub Actions.

 ## How it Works

-1. A POST request is sent to `/trigger`.
-2. The `api/index.py` script receives the request and triggers a `repository_dispatch` event on GitHub.
+This system operates through a combination of a Flask web application and a GitHub Actions workflow:

+1.  **Flask Application (`api/index.py`):**
+    *   The `/admin/create-post` endpoint handles POST requests containing content for a new markdown file.
+It encodes this content in Base64.
+    *   It then dispatches a `repository_dispatch` event to GitHub with the `event_type` set to `create-dated-file` and the encoded content in the `client_payload`.
+    *   The `/admin/update-post` and `/admin/delete-post` endpoints directly interact with the GitHub API to modify or remove existing markdown files in the `contents` directory.

+2.  **GitHub Action (`.github/workflows/create-file.yml`):**
-3. The `.github/workflows/create-file.yml` GitHub Action is triggered by the `repository_dispatch` event.
+    *   This workflow is triggered by the `repository_dispatch` event with the type `create-dated-file`.
+    *   Upon activation, it decodes the Base64 content received in the `client_payload`.
-4. The action creates a new markdown file in the `contents` directory with the current date and time as the filename.
+    *   It then creates a new markdown file in the `contents` directory, using the current date and time as the filename (e.g., `2025-07-24-10-30-00.md`).
+    *   The action commits and pushes the new file to the repository.

+## Triggers

+The primary trigger for creating new files is a `repository_dispatch` event.
+This event is programmatically sent to GitHub by the Flask application when a user submits content via the `/admin/create-post` endpoint.
+The `event_type` for this trigger is `create-dated-file`.

+Updates and deletions are triggered by direct GitHub API calls from the Flask application, which modify the repository content.

+## Actions

+The `create-file.yml` GitHub Action performs the following:

+*   **Checkout Code:** Retrieves the repository content.
+*   **Create Dated File:** Decodes the Base64 content from the `client_payload` and writes it to a new markdown file named with the current timestamp in the `contents/` directory.
+*   **Git Operations:** Configures Git user details, adds the new file, commits it with a descriptive message, and pushes the changes to the `main` branch.

-## Configuration
+## Token Configuration

-The following environment variables are used to configure the application:

-*   `GHTOKEN`: A GitHub personal access token with the `repo` scope.
+This project requires the following environment variables for proper operation, especially for interacting with the GitHub API and triggering actions:

+*   `GHTOKEN`: A GitHub Personal Access Token (PAT) is required for the Flask application to dispatch `repository_dispatch` events and to directly interact with the GitHub API for updating and deleting files.
+This token **must have the `repo` scope** to allow read/write access to your repository.
+    *   You can generate a PAT in your GitHub settings under `Developer settings` > `Personal access tokens` > `Tokens (classic)`.
-*   `GITHUB_REPOSITORY`: The name of the GitHub repository (e.g., `IgnatMaldive/micro-allinone2`).
+*   `GITHUB_REPOSITORY`: The full name of your GitHub repository (e.g., `IgnatMaldive/micro-allinone2`).
+This is used by the Flask application to target the correct repository for API calls.

+These environment variables should be set in the environment where the Flask application is run.

 ## Troubleshooting